 A number of trends in the nuclear industry have the potential to affect UEX's business environment.
-The earthquake and tsunami that struck Japan in March of 2011 and their effect on the Fukushima nuclear plants (together referred to as the "Event") resulted in uncertainty about the future of the nuclear industry.
-This uncertainty, as well as the existence of excess fuel inventories from reactors shut down due to the Event, created downward pressure on the spot price and long-term price of U_3O_8 which has continued into 2013.
-Many companies in the uranium exploration and development industry have experienced a corresponding reduction in the trading value of their shares.
-The medium and long-term effect of the Event on UEX and the uranium industry continues to be observed and evaluated; however we, along with many industry insiders, believe that the fundamentals for uranium are very good and will continue to improve as more nuclear plants come on-line and many more move into the approval or construction phase.
+The earthquake and tsunami that struck Japan in March of 2011 and their effect on the Fukushima nuclear plants (together referred to as the "Event") resulted in a lingering uncertainty about the future of the nuclear industry.
+This uncertainty, as well as other factors including the sale of excess fuel inventories by some Japanese utilities with reactors shut down due to the Event, created downward pressure on the spot price and long-term price of U3O8 which has continued into 2013.
+Most recently the spot price of uranium has fallen to its lowest level since late 2005.
+Many companies in the uranium exploration and development industry have experienced a corresponding reduction in the market value of their shares.
+The medium and long-term effect of the Event on UEX and the uranium industry continues to be observed and evaluated; however UEX, along with many industry insiders, believes that the fundamentals for the uranium sector are very good and will continue to improve as more nuclear plants come on-line and many more move into the approval or construction phase.

 At the beginning of 2013, the spot and long-term prices of U_3O_8 were US\$43.50 per pound and US\$56.00 per pound respectively.
-The spot price declined during the first quarter of 2013 and, as of the date of this document, The Ux Consulting Company, LLC (www.uxc.com) reports the spot price at US\$40.50 per pound of U_3O_8 and the long-term price at US\$57.00 per pound of U_3O_8 .
+The spot price declined during 2013 and, as of the date of this document, The Ux Consulting Company, LLC (www.uxc.com) reports the spot price at US\$34.75 per pound of U_3O_8 and the long-term price at US\$50.00 per pound of U_3O_8 .

 In recent years, and prior to the Event, the nuclear industry had seen increased capacity at existing nuclear plants, extensions of plant licenses, and new plant planning and construction.
 Electricity demands were rising and continue to rise rapidly worldwide.
-Public opinion in many countries had moved in favour of nuclear power, and high oil prices had made nuclear energy the lowest-cost option in some countries.
+Public opinion in many countries had moved in favour of nuclear power, and high oil prices had made nuclear energy one of the lowest-cost options in some countries.
 In the United States, several U.S. utilities had taken steps toward the planning and construction of new nuclear power plants.
 In February 2012, the U.S. Nuclear Regulatory Commission approved a combined construction and operating licence to build two new AP1000 reactors, the first approvals granted in approximately three decades.
 Presently, in the U.S. there are three new reactors under construction.
+The U.S. has extended the operating licenses for 73 of its reactors to 60 years.
 In late 2012, the United Kingdom granted the first site licence in 25 years and planning for two nuclear reactors is underway.